 Not to mention that the British offered over six months of consultations, and our leaders have had well over 18 months to come up with a feasible alternative.

-Frankly, it smacks of the same kind of administrative incompetence and immaturity Sir Robin Auld cited in his seminal report for local leaders to be throwing temper tantrums about not being properly consulted or not having enough time.
+Again, this smacks of the same kind of administrative incompetence and immaturity Sir Robin Auld cited in his seminal report.
+For it is as childish as it baseless for local leaders to be throwing temper tantrums about not being properly consulted or not having enough time.

 In any case, instead of taking us for fools while making fools of themselves, local leaders would serve our country far better by doing one of two things: